fsfe/reuse-docs/faq.md

 ## Which license should I choose? {#which-license}

-Always choose a Free Software license, i.e., a license that gives the recipient the four freedoms mentioned above.
+Always choose a Free Software license, i.e., a license that gives the recipient the freedom to use, study, share, and improve the software.
 Aside from that, the license you choose is up to you.
 If you are contributing to an existing project, you should release your changes under the same license as the project.
 Otherwise, the [Free Software Foundation](https://www.gnu.org/licenses/license-recommendations.html), [choosealicense.com](https://choosealicense.com/), and